MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/database/copy-database-from-azure-sql-to-sql-server.md

     WHERE PARM = 'SYSTABVERSION'

+> [!NOTE]
-**Note:** The value 138 in the query above is taken from the event log message that was expecting 138 in this particular environment.
+> The value 138 in the query above is taken from the event log message that was expecting 138 in this particular environment.

 ### Performance